cesium-ml/cesium/doc/install.md

 ## System dependencies

-If you are using Anaconda, create your environment with packaged dependencies pre-installed to save time:
+If you are using Anaconda (install dependencies with `sudo apt-get install libsm6 libxrender1 libfontconfig1`), create your environment with packaged dependencies pre-installed to save time:

 ``conda create -n mltsp scipy pandas matplotlib scikit-learn pip``